How to Buy an HDB Flat in Singapore: 2026 Guide | Nexus

 First-timer status Not previously bought from HDB or taken a CPF housing grant

-Singles aged 35 and above can buy a 2-room Flexi BTO flat in non-mature estates or any resale flat.
-Two unmarried Singapore Citizens aged 35+ can apply jointly under the Joint Singles Scheme.
-Full details sit on the HDB Buying a Flat portal.
+Singles aged 35 and above can buy a 2-room Flexi BTO flat in non-mature estates, or any resale flat.
+Two unmarried Singapore Citizens aged 35 and up can also apply together under the Joint Singles Scheme.
+The full conditions are on the HDB Buying a Flat portal.

 Affordability Checks Before You Shop

-Three numbers decide what you can buy.
-Run them before any showflat or viewing.
+Three numbers decide what you can actually buy.
+Work them out before you set foot in a showflat or book a viewing.

 TDSR